nacht-falter/sonic-explorers/README.md

     </details>

     If everything went well, you should see the *Sonic Explorers* landing page.
-If you can see the landing page but no content is loaded from the API (i.e. the loading spinner keeps spinning) double check if you have correctly set the `CLIENT_ORIGIN` config variable on your API project [as described here](https://github.com/nacht-falter/sonic-explorers-api#deployment).
-If you still can't see any content make sure you provided the correct URL for your API as described in step 3 or check the console for error messages.
+If you can see the landing page but no content is loaded from the API (i.e., the loading spinner keeps spinning) double check if you have correctly set the `CLIENT_ORIGIN` config variable on your API project [as described here](https://github.com/nacht-falter/sonic-explorers-api#deployment).
+If you still can't see any content, make sure you provided the correct URL for your API as described in step 3 or check the console for error messages.

 ## Credits